maryash/maryash.github.io/135/projects/assignment/project_3.md

         @param          : The last name of the Account owner
         @param          : The 4-digit pin for the account

-        @return         : returns the account number for the new account created
+        @return         : returns the Account Number if the Account was created and added to the array, otherwise return "-1"

         The Account should be created (calling the Account constructor) and added to the array of Accounts if there is room in the array.
 Remember to update your member variables as appropriate.
     */
-    std::string createAccount
+    bool createAccount

     /**
         @param          : the account number for the Account being removed

-        @return         : returns true if account is removed, otherwise false
+        @return         : returns true if the Account was removed, otherwise return false

         If the provided account number does not correspond to an Account in the array, then you cannot remove an Account.